 A Bridge Too Far (1977)

 This well-casted film relates the ill-fated Allied attempt to seize and hold several bridges into Germany in the final year of World War II.
-The operation (“Market Garden”) turns into a disaster when the German High Command sends several formidable SS divisions to incept the Allied units.
+The operation (“Market Garden”) turns into a disaster when the German High Command sends several crack SS divisions to intercept the Allied forces.
 I saw the movie again recently, and was struck by its skillful blending of “big picture” operational dynamics with intimate, small-unit concerns.
 There are some unforgettable scenes: James Caan pulling his .45 pistol on a doctor, Sean Connery’s outrage in the final minutes, and Anthony Hopkins’s moving exchange with a dying fellow officer about why he felt it necessary to carry an umbrella.

 Honorable Mention: Gallipoli (1981), Paths of Glory (1957), Black Hawk Down (2001), Master and Commander: The Far Side of the World (2003).

 You must be logged in to post a comment.